Skip to main content

 FieldRequiredDescription

-deviceyesPreferred device reference: canonical name, unique display name, or raw device ID
+deviceyes¹Preferred device reference: canonical name, unique display name, or raw device ID.

-tonoOnly fire when the attribute's new value equals this
+tonoOnly fire when the new value equals this.

 If you use a display name and more than one device matches it, HomeCore marks the rule invalid with an ambiguity error.